Published: October 2024

 Represents the amount of pressure present when the heart is filling with blood in a relaxed state.

-Recently, the American Heart Association (AHA) updated their guidance to indicate that people age 65 and older should ideally have a blood pressure reading lower than 130/80 mm Hg (millimeters of mercury).
+The American Heart Association (AHA) recently updated its guidelines, recommending that adults aged 65 and older should maintain a healthy blood pressure reading of less than 130/80 mm Hg (millimeters of mercury).
 The first number (systolic) measures artery pressure when the heart is pumping.
 The secondary number is diastolic, which measures the arterial pressure when the heart is resting.
-Lifestyle changes are suggested for seniors who have higher blood pressure levels, but are still lower than 130/80 mm Hg.
+For seniors with blood pressure ranges higher than this, but still below 130/80 mm Hg, lifestyle changes such as a balanced diet and regular exercise are encouraged.
 However, medication is usually needed for readings higher than this range.
+Understanding what defines a good blood pressure and implementing the necessary adjustments are crucial for effectively managing blood pressure in older adults.

 Finding the Right Blood Pressure Range for Seniors